CindyXWu/robust-socratic/README.md

   - Initial LR, final LR, epochs, temperature (fix at 20-30), tau (temperature for contrastive distillation, fixed at 0.1 for now), alpha (fraction of contrastive/Jacobian loss to use - in future may automatically set by evaluating both once, and setting alpha such that the size of both normal distillation and other losses is comparable), sweep configurations
   - Layer names for contrastive distillation: in image_models.py there is a function that lists a dictionary of all layer names.
 I use this to extract a per-model name of the last feature map layer, and set this when initialising the models.
   - Batch size: default 64.
-  - Cue fraction (spurious_corr variable): default 1, though I have set up the distillation file so that it can easily be varied in a sweep.

 ## File structure:
 ### Training: